-- + The power has been disconnected following proper Lock-out, Tag-out procedures - + Depressurize the unit and ensure the unit is isolated from the compressed air system (see Section 5.3: Isolation and Shut Down Procedure) - + The dryer is at ambient temperature.
+- + The power has been disconnected following proper Lock-out, Tag-out procedures - + Depressurize the unit and ensure the unit is isolated from the compressed air system (see Section 5.3: Isolation and Shut Down Procedure) - + The dryer is at ambient temperature

-The personnel that service the machine must wear hearing and eye protection before operating the dryer.
+The technician that services the machine must wear hearing and eye protection while servicing the dryer.
 Each employee must select a proper personal protection device (PPD) hearing protector such as earmuffs, ear canal caps or earplugs in order to prevent permanent hearing damage or loss.